forestryio/forestry.io/hugo/content/blog/hugo-support--sorting-for-pages-and-more.md

 ---
-title: "Continuous Hugo Support \U0001F49E, Sorting for Pages \U0001F4C4and more"
+title: "Hugo Support for All Versions \U0001F49E, Sorting for Pages \U0001F4C4 and more"
 description: ''
 date: 2018-06-18 23:32:20 -1100
 authors: []